Date of Degree

 Copyright 2011 Ryan M. Summers

 Summers, Ryan Michael.
-"Metabolism, enzymology, and genetic characterization of caffeine degradation by pseudomonas putida CBB5." dissertation, University of Iowa, 2011.
+"Metabolism, enzymology, and genetic characterization of caffeine degradation by pseudomonas putida CBB5."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.